-Information on testing accommodations for ELs on statewide content assessments can be found on OSSE's "Testing Accommodations" website here: https://bit.ly/2LiXrso.
+Information on testing accommodations for ELs on statewide content assessments can be found on OSSE's Testing Accommodations webpage.

 For information on specific accommodations for ELs, please refer to the assessment-specific Accommodations Manuals posted on OSSE's website.
-In addition to the assessment-specific manuals, OSSE has created a "Testing Accommodations Guide - Part II: English Learners" which serves as a guide to the selection and identification of accessibility features and accommodations on District of Columbia statewide assessments for ELs.
+In addition to the assessment-specific manuals, OSSE's Testing Accommodations Guide - Part II: English Learners supports in the selection and identification of accessibility features and accommodations for ELs on District of Columbia statewide assessments.

-Detailed information regarding the statewide content assessments can be found on OSSE's State Assessment website here: https://bit.ly/2NTOcgO.
+Detailed information regarding the statewide content assessments can be found on OSSE's State Assessment webpage.